ianl-terawe/academy/hpc/throughput/prelims.md

 Upon completion of this module, the student will know that:

 - HPC applications seek to maximize throughout _or_ capability
-- A cloud-based batch infrastructure is ideal for executing HPC applications that seek to maximize throughput
+- A cloud-based batch infrastructure is ideal for executing HPC applications that seek to maximize **throughput**
-- GROMACS serves as an illustrative application for throughput based HPC that allows a parameter space to be explored
+- GROMACS serves as an illustrative application for throughput-based HPC that allows a parameter space to be explored
-- Existing throughput-based workloads can be easily transitioned for use in the cloud
+- Existing throughput-based HPC workloads can be easily transitioned for use in the cloud
 - How the demands of productions workloads can be addressed in practice

 ### Skills